nathanstouffer/janus-particles/data/README.md

-This README contains information for the simulation output directories.

-Each directory contains the following files
+Each subdirectory contains the following files

  * **README.md** - File containing initial conditions in a readable format.
  * **.config** - File the jar accessed for simulation info (ie initial conditions).
  * **.log** - File logging the program status throughout the simulation.